-DHY 4211 Dental Hygiene Methodology & Leadership (3)
+DHY 3030 Dental Hygiene Methodology & Leadership (3)

 This course is designed to provide the student with an introduction to educational concepts and theory relative to dental hygiene education, as well as theories, concepts, and principles of leadership in the dental hygiene educational setting.
-Topics included are course development and design; goals and objectives; principles of learning; learning styles and motivation; classroom instruction using educational media and software; and leadership skills; 3 hours of lecture per week; offered online.
-Prerequisite: DHY 3822 or equivalent
+Topics included are course development and design; goals and objectives; principles of learning; learning styles and motivation; classroom instruction using educational media and software; and leadership skills.
+Prerequisite: DHY 3822 or equivalent and instructor permission